NikkiKoole/qudee/README.md

 It's a cute, quick and dirty approach of drawing floorplans.
 It handles floorplanner FML files and roomstyler RS files.
-It utilizes [Pixi.js](http://www.pixijs.com/) as its rendering backend
+It utilizes [Pixi.js](http://www.pixijs.com/) as its rendering backend.

 ##usage##
-Choose a FML(xml) or RS(json) file with the filepanel (I've put a few files in data/).
-Enjoy the room.
+click the [Choose File] button, load any file in the data folder.

 ##install##
 `npm install` install all dependancies.

 ##development##
-`make serve`  start running the development server
-`make watch`  start running the file watcher
+`make serve`  start running the development server `make watch`  start running the file watcher

 ##deployment##